 When you are in Pittsburgh, whether out having a good time at a bar or with some friends, you need to be sure you do not fall on the wrong side of the law.
 Even though drunk and disorderly charges may seem relatively minor, they need to be taken seriously.
-At the SMA Law Group, our knowledgeable and experienced criminal defense attorney is ready to help you if you are facing any of the charges associated with being intoxicated and disorderly in public.
+At the SMT Legal, our knowledgeable and experienced criminal defense attorney is ready to help you if you are facing any of the charges associated with being intoxicated and disorderly in public.
 Let our Pittsburgh drunk and disorderly attorney get to work investigating what happened so we can get the charges against you reduced or dropped altogether.

 There is no actual “drunk and disorderly conduct” charge on the books in Pennsylvania, despite it being a well-known phrase.
 Today, we want to talk about two charges that a person who has been alleged to be intoxicated and disorderly may face – disorderly conduct and public intoxication.